-6.2.1 The Table Tennis parties must use due care and diligence in fulfilling their mission.
-At all times, they must act with the highest degree of integrity, and particularly when taking decisions, they must act with impartiality, objectivity, independence and professionalism.
+6.2.1 Duty of care, diligence, integrity, etc.: The Table Tennis pParties must shall use due care and diligence in fulfilling their mission.
+At all times, they must shall act with the highest degree of integrity, and particularly when taking decisions, they must shall act with impartiality, objectivity, independence and professionalism.